President Wyatt Auctions off His Parking Space for SUU Scholarships - SUU News

 For three years now, President Wyatt has auctioned off his parking space to faculty and staff at SUU.
 The stipulation: the bidder has to donate the money to a SUU scholarship or organization of their choice.

-It all started when Assistant Professor of Science Doug Bennett and President Wyatt went to Bryce Canyon National Park for a Deming Institute presentation — an organization that teaches Dr. Edward Deming’s approach to leadership and management.
+It all started when Provost Faculty Fellow of Political Science Doug Bennett and President Wyatt went to Bryce Canyon National Park for a Deming Institute presentation — an organization that teaches Dr. Edward Deming’s approach to leadership and management.

 “The speaker told of a corporate executive who auctioned off his parking space,” Bennett said.
 “On the way home, President Wyatt said, ‘That’s a good idea.
 I think I’ll auction off my parking space.’”